 On November 2, 2019, the sixth Shanghai Landscape Forum kicked off at the All In One Space (AIO) in Shanghai to promote the development of landscape architecture in Shanghai and China.
 Sasaki, AECOM, and SWA organized the event in partnership with Hassell and ASPECT Studios.
 This year's called on landscape professionals from across the globe to explore Disorder as a guiding theme in their presentations and discussions.

-Dou Zhang, principal and director of Sasaki’s Shanghai office, Shuyi Chang, principal at SWA Group, and Lee Parks, Director of Landscape Architecture at AECOM Shanghai, (above) have spearheaded the Shanghai Landscape Forum since its inception in 2017.
+Dou Zhang, director of Sasaki’s Shanghai office, Shuyi Chang, principal at SWA Group, and Lee Parks, Director of Landscape Architecture at AECOM Shanghai, (above) have spearheaded the Shanghai Landscape Forum since its inception in 2017.
 These three industry leaders will be presenting Promoting International Landscape Practice through the Shanghai Landscape Forum at the American Society of Landscape Architecture’s Annual Conference on November 16, 2019.

 This year’s presentations were broken out in three sessions: Urban Disorder, Disordered Systems, and Climate Disorder.
 In the first session, designers Gandong Cai, Sasaki, and Mingjie Cai, Stephen Stimson Associates, Inc., (above) discussed their original research on how to create a “spiritual infrastructure.”
 Their presentation, Mental Disorder—A Strategic Plan to Tackle with Urban Mental Health Issues, discussed how to mitigate the growing tension between mental health concerns and urban systems.